 Smart Snacks StandardsPrint Page

 Does your school participate in the National School Breakfast or School Lunch Program?
 If so, all foods and beverages sold at school during the school day are required to meet nutrition standards, including those sold outside of school meals.
-Starting in 2014-2015, schools were required to ensure that foods and beverages sold a la carte, in the school store, vending machines, in-school fundraisers, and any other venues where food is sold to students met “Smart Snacks Standards.”
+Starting in 2014-2015, schools were required to ensure that foods and beverages sold a la carte, in the school store, vending machines, in-school fundraisers, and any other venues where food is sold to children met “Smart Snacks Standards.”
 Is your school smart snack savvy?
 Read on to find out!

 Try one or more of these actions to help your school be smart snack savvy: